Part V: Transcendence

 G0Dhuman+δQG_0 \sim D_{\text{human}} + \delta_Q

 where DhumanD_{\text{human}} is the distribution of human cognitive priors and δQ\delta_Q is genuine indeterminacy injected at load-bearing bifurcation points — latent routing, synapse-like edge formation, memory binding, attention-head specialization, recurrent loop closure, plasticity thresholds, developmental events.
 The target is a narrow band of maximal underdetermination inside a human-compatible basin: human enough to matter, open enough to be biased, stable enough to become someone.
-Too unconstrained and you get nonhuman attractors.
-Too constrained and you get deterministic reconstruction with no room for historical bias to act.
+Too unconstrained, nonhuman attractors.
+Too constrained, deterministic reconstruction with no room for historical bias to act.

 Resurrection Protocol